Infernax: Gameplay

-Infernax is a 2D Metroidvania game set in a dark fantasy world where the player controls Alcedor, while the second player controls Cervul; both of them find their homeland overrun by a sect of satanists and hordes of monsters upon returning from the Crusades.
+Infernax is set in a dark fantasy world where the player controls Alcedor, while the second player controls Cervul; both find their homeland overrun by a sect of satanists and hordes of monsters upon returning from the Crusades.
 Alcedor wields a shield and a mace, while Cervul wields throwing axes, a crossbow, a pavise (shield), and a banner, along with using bandages to keep himself and Alcedor healed up; all of these weapons and armor can be upgraded as the player progresses through the game.
 Players can also obtain a variety of magical spells, with some being able to be upgraded.
 Players earn gold and experience points by defeating enemies, with gold being used to buy upgrades for equipment while experience points allow players to increase their health, mana (Alcedor only), or attack power.

 Players can also visit several villages scattered throughout the game in order to buy items from shops or accept quests from villagers.
 Villages and their residents are also affected by the choices that players make throughout the game.
 The goal of Infernax is to defeat the enemies within five different castles and destroy the gems inside of them.
 Once players destroy all five gems, the last castle – the Urzon Citadel – is unlocked, containing the final boss of the game.
 Infernax features multiple endings, with the actions of the player determining the ending they receive: